andreyorst/fennel-async/README.md

 A library for asynchronous programming in Fennel and Lua.

 This library provides facilities for asynchronous programming implemented in pure Fennel, as well as a set of synchronization primitives.
-It optionally requires either [luasocket](https://w3.impa.br/~diego/software/luasocket) or [luaposix](http://luaposix.github.io/luaposix/) for real `sleep` support, but will work without those with unnecessary CPU usage as a result.
+Either [luasocket](https://w3.impa.br/~diego/software/luasocket) or [luaposix](http://luaposix.github.io/luaposix/) is required for this library to work.
+With `luasocket` the `tcp` module becomes available, and asynchronous socket interface is provided, where sockets act as channels.

 ## Installation